 Are you looking to recruit local job seekers?
 Contact an Employment Specialist:

 We have a Workforce Development Liaison who works at both the Mesa County Workforce Center and Colorado Mesa University!

-Working alongside the Employment Services Team at the Workforce Center and the Career Services team at Colorado Mesa University, Kayley Vogel, holds a shared position, splitting her time between CMU and the Mesa County Workforce Center.
+Working alongside the Employment Services Team at the Workforce Center and the Career Services team at Colorado Mesa University, Baily Manuppella, holds a shared position, splitting her time between CMU and the Mesa County Workforce Center.
 The idea is simple: one person can be the one-stop shop for businesses seeking qualified workers.
-This unique approach offers more than just connecting candidates to employers, but also the opportunity to create events, programming, and tools for those ready to enter the workforce.
+This unique approach offers more than just connecting candidates to employers but also the opportunity to create events, programming, and tools for those ready to enter the workforce.

 Would you like more information on our employer support services?
-Submit the form below to get in contact with Kayley Vogel, your local Workforce Development Liaison!
+Submit the form below to contact your local Workforce Development Liaison!